 The Company evaluates its foreign exchange policy on an ongoing basis to assess its ability to address foreign exchange exposures on its consolidated balance sheets, statements of income and consolidated statement of cash flows from all foreign currencies, including most significantly the U.K. pound sterling, Indian rupee and Sri Lankan rupee.
 The Company enters into hedging programs with highly rated financial institutions in accordance with its foreign exchange policy (as approved by the Company's audit committee and board of directors) which permits hedging of material, known foreign currency exposures.
 There is no margin required, no cash collateral posted or received by us related to our foreign exchange forward contracts.
 Currently, the Company maintains four hedging programs, each with varying contract types, duration and purposes.
 The Company's "Cash Flow Program" is designed to mitigate the impact of volatility in the U.S. dollar and U.K. Pound Sterling equivalents of the Company's Indian rupee denominated expenses over a rolling 18-month period.
-The Cash Flow Program transactions currently meet the criteria for hedge accounting as cash flow hedges.
-The Company's "Economic Hedge Program" involves the purchase of derivative instruments with maturities of up to 92 days, and is designed to mitigate the impact of foreign exchange on U.K. pound sterling, the euro, the Canadian dollar and the Australian dollar denominated revenue and costs with respect to the quarter for which such instruments are purchased.
+The Cash Flow Program" involves the purchase of derivative instruments with maturities of up to 92 days, and is designed to mitigate the impact of foreign exchange on U.K. pound sterling, the euro, the Canadian dollar and the Australian dollar denominated revenue and costs with respect to the quarter for which such instruments are purchased.
 The Economic Hedge Program does not meet the criteria for hedge accounting and all gains and losses are recognized in consolidated statement of income under the same line item as the underlying exposure being hedged.